-The pre-primary students have no formal assessment.
-The student’s performance and progress is gauged using formative tools which are informal and ungraded.
-This style of assessment helps the teacher to guide the student as well as help parents to understand the child’s performance.
+There is no formal assessment for pre-primary students.
+The student’s performance and development are assessed using formative devices which are simple and ungraded.
+This style of assessment supports the teacher to guide the student and help parents to know the child’s performance.